JRMurr/JRMurr.github.io/src/content/blog/tix/vibe-coding-a-type-checkerlsp-for-nix.md

 ## Stubs

-All of the type system stuff is great but inference can not realistically done on all of nixpkgs.
+All of the type system stuff is great but inference can't realistically be done on all of nixpkgs.
 It has a lot of fixed point logic and its just giant.

 So to get useful types from nixpkgs and other large dependencies I took the declaration file (`.d.ts`) idea from TypeScript and we support `tix` stub files.